Street view of five story building in an urban setting.

 HISTORY

-The Black Panther is the culminated vision of Civil Rights activist and leader of OAW Elaine Brown, who, combined with MBS, has raised $80 million for this development.
+The Black Panther is the culminated vision of Civil Rights activist and leader of OAW Elaine Brown, who, combined with MBS, raised $80 million for this development.
 After serving as the first and only female chairperson of the Black Panther Party, Brown was inspired to start her own civil rights organization focused on creating social and economic opportunities for formerly incarcerated individuals.
 OAW advocated for the new housing community to be built in an area of the city formerly known as the “Harlem of the West” to revitalize the once-thriving Black community severely impacted by the urban redevelopment of the 1950s and 60s.
-The new mixed-use apartment building will add 79-affordable housing units to the area and create more opportunities for marginalized individuals to establish incubator businesses within the ground-floor commercial space.
+The new mixed-use apartment building adds 79-affordable housing units to the area and creates more opportunities for marginalized individuals to establish incubator businesses within the ground-floor commercial space.

 “You have been fighting for Black liberation all your life, and I love how you are doing it right here right now.”